this-is-tobi/dotfiles/README.md

 ## Functions

-In addition, this installation script adds an [utility functions](https://github.com/this-is-tobi/dotfiles/blob/main/dotfiles/.config/dotfiles/functions.sh) file and source it to use it locally, following functions are declared :
+In addition, this installation script adds an [utility functions](https://github.com/this-is-tobi/dotfiles/blob/main/dotfiles/.config/dotfiles/functions.sh) file and source it to use it locally, following functions are declared:

 | Name         | Description                                                            |
 | ------------ | ---------------------------------------------------------------------- |